elf4j/elf4j-api/README.md

       provider JAR when no-op is desired.
     - Otherwise, if multiple provider JARs are present, the system property `elf4j.logger.factory.fqcn` can be used to select the intended one.
 An intended provider absent from the classpath results in no-op.
-    - It is considered a configuration error having multiple provider JARs in the classpath without a selection.
+    - It is considered a configuration error to have multiple provider JARs in the classpath without a selection.
 ELF4J falls back to no-op in all error scenarios.

 ```